Trading Taxes in the UK

 Ali won the right to treat his profits and losses from day trading as ‘trading’ profits and losses.
 This meant they would be subjected to the same sole trader tax rate as ordinary businesses in the UK.

 His losses, which were in the hundreds of thousands of pounds, were allowed to be offset against the profits earned by his other business.
 This resulted in significant deductions in his overall tax liability.
-In fact, in a number of preceding years, a tax calculator established his liability at virtually zero.
+In fact, in several preceding years, a tax calculator established his liability at virtually zero.

 The Facts

-In 2005 he decided he was now a day trader.
-He argued his activities were done with the intention to generate income.
+In 2005, he decided he was now a day trader.
+He argued his activities were done with the intention of generating income.
 He, therefore, believed he was carrying on a trade and any profits and losses should now fall under the business tax rules instead.

-The HMRC ruling was in line with what many believed at the time.
-This was that losses would often exceed profits for day traders and therefore they were hesitant about classing day traders as self-employed.
+The HMRC ruling was in line with what many believed at the time (that losses would often exceed profits for day traders, and therefore, they were hesitant about classifying day traders as self-employed).

 Final Verdict